 Russia and McDonalds also have another claim to fame.
 The Russia-Georgia war of 2008 is said to have seen the first breach of the infamous McDonalds Theory of War.
 Rather like the theory that two democracies had never gone to war against each other, some wags had noted that two countries with a McDonalds had never gone to war, either.
 Until 2008.

-Since those early beginnings, McDonald’s has enjoyed steady and impressive expansion in Russia to the point where it now has around 250 restaurants in 60 Russian cities.
+Since those early beginnings, McDonald’s has enjoyed steady and impressive expansion in Russia to the point where, by 2011, it had around 250 restaurants in 60 Russian cities.

 It has recently been in the news by challenging a Russian tax ruling and declaring itself as a supermarket rather than a restaurant.
 With the authorities in agreement, the chain was allowed to pay the much lower tax rate of 10 per cent, thus ensuring that its expansion can only continue.